VonHeikemen/project-settings.nvim/README.md

 })
 ```

+> If you interested in more useful examples check out the wiki: [Examples](https://github.com/VonHeikemen/project-settings.nvim/wiki/Examples).

 By default `project-settings` will look for a `.vimrc.json` in the current working directory.
 This file, for our particular case, can look like this.

 ```json